 EcoWatch’s Olivia Rosane reports that polar bears are increasingly resorting to cannibalism.
-A study by Ilya Mordvintsev at Moscow’s Severtsov Institute of Problems of Ecology and Evolution shows increasing levels of cannibalism.
+A study by Ilya Mordvintsev at Moscow’s Severtsov Institute of Problems of Ecology and Evolution shows increasing levels of polar bear cannibalism.

 “Cases of cannibalism among polar bears are a long-established fact, but we’re worried that such cases used to be found rarely while now they are recorded quite often,” said Mordvintsev.
 “In some seasons there is not enough food and large males attack females with cubs.”

-Rosane attributes this to loss of habitat due to two factors: rising temperatures in the Artcic that have decreased end-of-summer ice by 40%, and to oil and gas extraction in the polar bears’ habitat.
+Rosane attributes this to loss of habitat due to two factors.
+Firstly, rising temperatures in the Arctic that have decreased end-of-summer ice by 40%.
+Secondly, to oil and gas extraction in the polar bears’ habitat.

 This behavioural change is hardly to be expected.
 ‘Survival of the fittest’ dictates that under pressure, the strongest will prey on the weakest.
 Perhaps less expectedly, this isn’t just what animals do; it’s also what mammals do—and we are mammals.